needsglasses/easigrow/README.md

 ## Contributing

-If you want to contribute to Easigrow, there are several ways to go: improving the documentation; testing the code on your systems to find bugs; adding new algorithms or data; providing feature requests.
+Contributions to Easigrow are welcome.
+There are several ways to help: improving the documentation; testing the code on your systems to find bugs; adding new algorithms or data; providing feature requests.